ompatel-2004/devops-intern-final/README.md

   ./app
 ```

-The `BUILD_SHA` argument is injected into the application during the image build.
+The `BUILD_SHA` value is injected into the image during the build.

 ---

-## 6.2 Check the Image
+## 7.2 Check the Image

-List the image:

 ```bash
 docker images nginx-app